jrsmth/spring/content/spring-certified-pro/01-spring-core/README.md

         ```
     * Java-based:
         * Introduced in Spring 3
-        * Java classes are used to define Beans
+        * Java classes are used to define Beans:
             * Such 'configuration' classes are annotated with `@Configuration`
             * Methods are used to return Spring Beans and are marked with `@Bean`
         ```java